-Have You Suffered an Amputation, Ketoacidosis or Kidney Failure After Taking Invokana?
+Have You Suffered an Amputation After Taking Invokana?

 What is Invokana?

-Invokana (canagliflozin) is a once-a-day medication used to lower blood sugar for type 2 diabetics.
-The medication belongs to a new generation class of drugs known as SGLT2 inhibitors and is manufactured by Johnson & Johnson subsidiary Janssen Pharmaceuticals.
-Other SGLT2 medications that have been approved by the FDA for the U.S. market include:
+Invokana (canagliflozin) is a once-a-day medication used to lower blood sugar levels in diabetic patients.
+The medication belongs to a new generation of drugs known as SGLT2 inhibitors and is manufactured by drug maker Johnson & Johnson subsidiary Janssen Pharmaceuticals.
+Other SGLT2 inhibitor medications that have been approved by the FDA for the U.S. market include:

-- Combination drug linagliptin and empagliflozin – brand name Glyxambi
+- Combination drug linagliptin and empagliflozin – brand name Glyxambi, made by Boehringer-Ingelheim

-- Combination drug canagliflozin and metformin – brand name Invokamet
+- Combination drug canagliflozin and metformin – brand name Invokamet, made by Janssen Pharmaceuticals

-- Extended release combination drug metformin and dapagliflozin – brand name Xigduo XR
+- Extended-release combination drug metformin and dapagliflozin – brand name Xigduo XR, made by AstraZeneca

 Invokana – Increased Amputation Risks